collaborationFactory/cplace-asc/README.md

 # cplace-asc

-`cplace-asc` is the new cplace assets compiler toolchain used to compile TypeScript and LESS sources into their JavaScript and CSS counterparts as well as compress multiple CSS files into a single file.
+`cplace-asc` is the new cplace assets compiler toolchain used to compile, bundle and minimize TypeScript, LESS and YAML sources into their JavaScript and CSS counterparts.

 ## Installation